hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 }
 ```

-Strategy is a composition of legs with some additional
+Strategy is just a composition of legs with some additional information.

 ```javascript
 function StrategyViewModel(legs, stock,name,parent){